Are you a recruiter?

-Situated around 30 miles northwest of London, Luton is well-known for its busy airport, which opened in 1938.
-Actress Lorraine Chase famously uttered ‘Luton Airport’ in her distinctive cockney accent in an advert for Campari during the seventies, and has never lived it down!
+Situated around 30 miles north-west of London, Luton is well-known for its busy airport, which opened in 1938.
+Actress Lorraine Chase famously uttered ‘Luton Airport’ in her distinctive cockney accent in an advert for Campari during the seventies, and she has never lived it down!

 For many years, Luton was renowned for its millinery, engineering and car production.
 The head office of Vauxhall Motors is still in the town and the manufacture of commercial vehicles continues at its Luton factory.
-However, modern-day Luton is moving more towards service-based industries, predominantly in the retail and airport sectors, although there is still a focus on light industry in the town.
-Notable firms with headquarters in Luton include EasyJet, Impellam Group, Monarch Airlines, TUI UK, Ernst & Young and Whitbred.
+Modern-day Luton is moving more towards service-based industries, predominantly in the retail and airport sectors, although there is still a focus on light industry in the town.
+Notable firms with headquarters in Luton include EasyJet, Impellam Group, TUI UK, Ernst & Young and Whitbred.

 More than just an airport, the town itself offers its visitors many different attractions.
 There are 92 listed buildings in Luton, year-round festivals and events, as well as plenty of places for those seeking a slice of culture.
 The Library Theatre presents a packed programme of local amateur dramatic society productions, pantomimes and children’s theatre, while The Hat Factory provides live music, club nights, dance, films, workshops, classes and exhibitions.
 Museum-wise, there’s Wardown House (with its lace-making and hat-making collections), Stockwood Discovery Centre (focusing on rural crafts and trades), and the Mossman Collection (of vehicles including horse-drawn carriages).
 Luton is also a stone’s throw from Dunstable Downs, Chiltern Hills, Whipsnade Zoo and Woburn Safari Park.